HerrAugust/CusenzaEx/Security/README.md

 1. Create a certain structure client-router-server with virtual box
-2. on router, open terminal, navigate to the folder with iptables.sh and give\\
+2. on router, open terminal, navigate to the folder with iptables.sh and give</br>
 sudo ./iptables2.sh restart \\
 sudo iptables --list -nv \\